 Problems with your balance and walking, standing, or sitting

 How can doctors tell if I have Parkinson disease?

 Doctors diagnose Parkinson disease based on:

 Your symptoms and a physical exam

 Tests such as computed tomography (CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more ) or magnetic resonance imaging (MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more )
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more )